-The Group continues to monitor regulatory developments following Brexit, engaging with regulators where appropriate.
-It has contingency plans in place to ensure that it can service effectively our EU and UK customers irrespective of the outcome of any negotiations between the UK and the EU.
+The Group continues to monitor regulatory developments and engages with regulators where appropriate.
+The Group has contingency plans in place to ensure that it can effectively service our EU and UK customers irrespective of the outcome of the negotiations between the UK and the EU.